juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 To perform a smooth upgrade, `preStop` of the Mount Pod should not be configured with `umount ${MOUNT_POINT}`.
 Ensure that `umount` is not configured in [CSI ConfigMap](./../guide/configurations.md#configmap).
 :::

-Smooth upgrade mount pod has two upgrade methods: "Pod upgrade" and "Binary upgrade".
+Smooth upgrade mount pod has two upgrade methods: "Pod recreate upgrade" and "Binary upgrade".
 The difference is:

-- Pod upgrade: The mount pod will be rebuilt, and the minimum version requirement of mount pod is 1.2.1 (Community Edition) or 5.1.0 (Enterprise Edition);
+- Pod recreate upgrade: The mount pod will be rebuilt, and the minimum version requirement of mount pod is 1.2.1 (Community Edition) or 5.1.0 (Enterprise Edition);
 - Binary upgrade: The mount pod is not rebuilt, only the binary is upgraded, and other configurations cannot be changed.
 After the upgrade is completed, what you see in the YAML of the mount pod is still the original image.
 The minimum version requirement of mount pod is 1.2.0 (Community Edition) or 5.0.0 (Enterprise Edition).

 Both upgrade methods are smooth upgrades, and the service does not need to be stopped.
 Please choose according to the actual situation.